timfayz/elementcss/docs/3_usage.md

 // Global Variables
 // ----------------
-$line-height:         1.7;
+$_line-height:         1.7;
-$font-size:           100%;
+$_font-size:           100%;
 //etc

 // 3.
 Initiate and normalize all tags.
-HTML tags within modules are grouped by function as presented
+HTML tags within ``_normalize.scss`` are grouped by function
-// at w3schools.com/tags/ref_byfunc.asp page.
+// as presented at w3schools.com/tags/ref_byfunc.asp page.

-// Initiating Tags
+// Normalize
 // ---------------
-// You can delete the variables below, because they are set to true by default.
-They are presented
-// only in case you need to exclude appropriate range of tags.
-$basic: true;
-$forms: true;
-$lists: true;
-$type: true;
-$links: true;
-$formatting: true;
-$media: true;
-$images: true;
-$polyfills: true;
-$tables: true;

-// Import the whole bunch of tag modules via "_all.scss" file which is simple shortcut importing all files
-// within 'framework/initialize' folder:
-@import 'element/framework/initialize/_all.scss';
-// Hence, instead of the line above you can import modules separately:
-// @import 'element/framework/initialize/_basic.scss';
-// @import 'element/framework/initialize/_forms.scss';
-// @import 'element/framework/initialize/_lists.scss';
-// etc
+// just activate module
+$normalize: true;

 // 4.
 Generate necessary classes.

 // Generating Classes
 // ------------------
 // Uncomment/comment necessary variables to make appropriate module work.
-There we need explicitly
+This is necessary, because
-// activate appropriate module, because modules under "generate" folder doesn't active by default.
+// they doesn't active by default.
-$positioning: true;
-$displaying: true;
-$opacity: true;
-$dimension: true;
-$indention: true;
-$visibility: true;
-$border: true;
-$text: true;
-$list: true;
-$background: true;
-$shadow: true;

 // For example, to activate grid system and change some settings we need to make the following:
 $grid: true;
-$grid-columns-number: 10;
-$grid-calc-method:    gap;
-$grid-calc-value:     1%;
+$grid-calc-data: (
+    columns: 12,
+    calc-method: column-gap,
+    calc-data: (60px, 20px),
+) !default;
 // We set 10 column grid system and 1% gap between columns.
 Other available options you can find
 // within appropriate module.

 // Inactive modules
-//$transition: true;
+//$utilities: true;
 //$icons: true;
-//$utilities: true;
-//$content: true;

-// Now we need to import modules that we have activate.
-Instead of including modules separately we
+// Now we need to import modules that we have activated.
-// import the whole bunch.
-It is the same principle as mentioned previously.
+// You can import the whole bunch of modules via "_all.scss" file which is simple shortcut importing all files
+// within 'framework/modules' folder:
+@import 'element/framework/modules/_all.scss';

+// Hence, instead of the line above you can import modules separately:
+// @import 'element/framework/modules/_grid.scss';
-@import 'element/framework/generate/_all.scss';
+// @import 'element/framework/modules/_utilities.scss';
+// etc

 // The reasons to import modules separately are:
 // - changing the order of generated styles in the flow